 Load up on polyphenols.
 Friendly bacteria love polyphenols, the antioxidant nutrients in deeply colored vegetables.
 Coffee has the highest polyphenol content of any food in your diet.
 Which brings us to…

 Drink Bulletproof Coffee.
-Your gut bacteria gobble up the polyphenols from coffee, plus grass-fed butter stimulates your gut to create butyrate, a short-chain fatty acid that strengthens your brain and your gut.
+Your gut bacteria gobble up the polyphenols from coffee, plus grass-fed butter is a source of butyrate, a short-chain fatty acid that strengthens your gut lining.
 Here’s how to make it.